Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Database Reporting Engineer
+⛷

+### Skills

+* MongoDB Aggregation framework
+* SQL Queries
+* Views
+* Stored Procedures
+* SSIS packages
+* cData tools optional but a plus
+* SQL Reporting is optional as well
+* Javascript for the UI

 ## Fullstack NET Engineer